Asthma in Children

 - Creating and keeping an

 - The Asthma Action Plan has information on your child’s medicines.
 It also says what to do when symptoms occur, and what to do in an emergency.
-Your child's healthcare provider will review and update it as needed at each office visit.
+Your child's healthcare provider can help you fill it out and update it as needed at each office visit.
 You can share it with family, babysitters, and school officials.

 - Closely watching asthma symptoms to know when they are getting worse